imagekitio/docs-keep-a-changelog/media-collections/add-and-remove-assets-from-media-collections.md

 ## Add assets to media collections

+{% hint style="info" %}
+You can add an asset to at most 50 media collections.
+{% endhint %}

 In the ImageKit media library, select and right-click the files and folders you want to add to media collections and click on the "Add to media collections" option.
 You can only add assets if you have at least "contribute" permission to a media collection.
 A popup window would appear, allowing you to search for and select the media collections to which you wanted to add the assets.
 Only the media collections you can "contribute" to will appear in the list.
 After selecting the media collections, click on "Submit."

 You can also create a new media collection through the option given in this popup.